settings icon

 The fleshly person (1 Corinthians 3:3) often acts like an infant, only without the built-in excuse.
 Infants are expected to behave like infants because that is what they are.
 The fleshly person, or carnal person, has not grown as he should have.
 He should have moved on past infancy and grown to maturity, but his growth has been stunted.

 Paul chastises the Corinthians because they are thinking and behaving like fleshly people (1 Corinthians 3:3) when they should be thinking like the spiritual man who judges or discerns all things.
-They were walking like mere men rather than like those who have the mind of Christ.
-This immaturity was inexcusable and showed up in their thinking and behavior.
+Their immaturity was inexcusable and showed up in their thinking and behavior.
 They were going beyond what was written in Scripture, becoming arrogant and judging wrongly (1 Corinthians 4:6).
-They were judging so poorly that they were engaging in appalling immorality, and, instead of mourning, they were arrogant about it (1 Corinthians 5:1–2).
+They were judging so poorly that they were actually approving immorality (1 Corinthians 5:1–2).

-The spiritual man judges all things, but “but is himself to be judged by no one” (1 Corinthians 2:15).
-In other words, the man with the Spirit of God is able to discern the things of God in a way that the natural (unsaved) man cannot.
-At the same time, the spiritual person is misunderstood by the natural man.
+The spiritual man judges all things, and he is misunderstood by the natural man.
 Those without the Spirit cannot appreciate or fully comprehend the spiritual man’s motives, worldview, or character.
 The spiritual man has the mind or the thinking of Christ, and that is a mystery to those who do not know Christ.

 When we believe in Jesus, we are born again and can now think as God has designed us to think.
-We are no longer natural people whose spirit is not alive.
 We should move past the immaturities of infancy and press on to maturity.
 We ought to think and act like spiritual people because that is what we are.
 As Paul put it elsewhere, we should walk in a manner worthy of our calling (Ephesians 4:1).
 We should no longer walk like fleshly people, focusing on the desires of our flesh.
-Rather, we should use the thinking of Christ and grow to maturity, walking in newness of life.
-As Paul exhorted the Corinthians to do, we ought to demonstrate Christlike judgment and discernment because we have the mind of Christ.
+As we walk in the Spirit, we grow in our ability to judge everything according to God’s truth.

 Return to: